 Traveller women from across Co.
 Wexford will travel to Dublin, for the second year running, to take part in the VHI Women’s Mini Marathon in Dublin on Sunday 3rd June 2018.

-Spurred on by the success of their first ever Mini Marathon experience the previous year, interest in this year’s event amongst Traveller women is escalating, with extended family members from outside Wexford now making enquiries.
+Spurred on by the success of their first ever Mini Marathon experience the previous year, interest in this year’s event amongst Traveller women is escalating, with extended family members from outside Wexford now making enquiries about the Mini Marathon.

 The June Bank Holiday weekend of 2017 saw Wexford Local Development’s Traveller Community Health Workers lead 33 Traveller women across the finish line on their first outing to an event of this kind.
 Exhausted, a bit foot-sore and sodden by heavy downpours of rain on the day, the over-riding feeling of accomplishment and achievement felt by the women has led to their decision to enter the 2018 event.
 The numbers entering are growing each week as the closing date approaches.